DocumentationBook/SphinxDocumentation/docs/_sources/tutorial/rest/blocks.rst.txt

 Block quote
 ===========

 Typically, block quotes contain quotations from other sources.
-To mark up a paragraph as a block quote move all its lines to the right, that is, make it indented, similar to this example::
+To mark up a paragraph as a block quote, move all its lines to the right, that is, make it indented, similar to this example::

    Normal paragraph that is left-aligned.
 The following is a block quote: